Rao Jodha: Reign

 Rao Jodha's father was murdered in Chittor by the Sisodia's after which he escaped with his men, he was pursued by Rawat Chunda, an uncle of Kumbha.
 Chunda's army killed almost all of Jodha's soldiers in the fights that took place to protect Jodha.
 Jodha was able to escape to Kahuni and started gathering his men to fight off the invasion.
 The Rathores were too weak to retaliate, and thus, for several years, Rao Jodha waited for an opportunity and strengthened his position.
 He gradually started attacking his enemies.
 The Delhi Sultanate took advantage of Rao Jodha's war with Rana Kumbha and captured several Rathore strongholds including Nagaur, Jhalor and Siwana.
 Rao Jodha formed an alliance with several Rajput clans including the Deora's and Bhati's and attacked the Delhi army, he succeeded in capturing Merta, Phalodi, Pokran, Bhadrajun, Sojat, Jaitaran, Siwana, parts of Nagaur and Godwar from the Delhi Sultanate.
 These areas were permanently captured from Delhi and Mewar and became a part of Marwar.
 Making Marwar the most powerful Kingdom in Rajputana during Jodha's reign.
 In 1453, he was able to capture his ancestral capital of Mandore from Mewar.
 After the capture of Mandore, Marwar and Mewar signed a treaty through which peace was restored.
 Rao Jodha's daughter was also married to Rana Kumbha's son Raimal.
 After the treaty, Rao Jodha captured Chapar Drona from the Mohils and Fatehpur from the Pathans.
 In order to further secure his position Jodha also founded the city of Jodhpur and built the fort of Mehrangarh.
 Instead of conquering more territories, Jodha adopted the policy of giving frontier territories of his kingdom to his sons.
-Amongst his sons Duda secured the area of Merta, Satal conquered territories of the Bhatis and founded Satalmer, Suja secured Sojat, Raipal captured Asop from Fateh Khan, Karamsi founded Khimsar and Bika with the help of his uncle, Kandhal and brother Rao Bida Bidasar founded his own kingdom which was later called Bikaner state, Bida founded Bidasar.
+Amongst his sons Duda secured the area of Merta, Satal conquered territories of the Bhatis and founded Satalmer, Suja secured Sojat, Raipal captured Asop from Fateh Khan, Karamsi founded Khimsar and Bika with the help of his uncle, Kandhal and brother Rao Bida founded his own kingdom which was later called Bikaner state, Bida founded Bidasar.
 Rao Jodha raised the political strength of the Rathores to such an extent that even Rana Kumbha sought an alliance with him.
 The boundaries between Marwar and Mewar were also fixed to avoid hostilities.
 After Rana Kumbha's death, his successor Rana Udai Singh I requested help from the Rathores against his own clansmen and gave Jodha the territories of Sambhar and Ajmer.
 Jodha's last battle against the Delhi Sultanate took place in 1489 when Sarang Khan, the Sultan's governor of Hissar, killed Jodha's brother Kandhal in a skirmish.
 Rao Jodha and his son Bika led an army to Dronpur where a battle took place.
 After heavy casualties, the Delhi army was defeated.